dimokaramanlis/LightSuite/docs/usage_slice.md

 # Slice Analysis

-The Slice Module is optimized for conventional wide-field microscope data where you have individual coronal rather than a continuous 3D volume.
+The Slice Module is optimized for conventional wide-field microscope data, where you have individual coronal sections rather than a continuous 3D volume.
+It orders and aligns the sections, registers each to the atlas, and reconstructs them into a volume in atlas space.

+> The registration and cell-detection concepts are shared across modules and explained in [How it works](how_it_works.md).
+This page covers the slice-specific steps (ordering, cutting angle, per-section registration).

 ## Workflow Overview